jhweintraub/CTF-Writeups/CastorCTF/Crypto/One_Trick_Pony/README.md

-it's leaking out the flag one character at a time, write a script to try each printable and leak the whole thing out
+When you nc to the challenge we get a simple prompt with no output.
+When you put in anything it gives you some weird hex bytes of which I was not able to decode to any known format.
+However, when you put in c it returns only `b''`.
+I then realized that since the flag format it `castorCTF` if every letter in the input matches it's position in the flag, then it should return no bytes in the output, it's leaking out the flag one character at a time.
+From there we can write a script to try each printable character and leak the whole thing out

-castorsCTF{k33p_y0ur_k3y5_53cr37_4nd_d0n7_r3u53_7h3m!}
+`castorsCTF{k33p_y0ur_k3y5_53cr37_4nd_d0n7_r3u53_7h3m!}`